-- 217. For each 'country reference portfolio', EIOPA selects as many 'yield market indices" as issuers of government bonds in which undertakings of that country are invested in.
+- 218. For each 'country reference portfolio', EIOPA selects as many 'yield market indices" as issuers of government bonds in which undertakings of that country are invested in.
 The market yield for each issuer is derived from the government bond yield curves listed in subsection 3.C, according to the relevant duration.
-Linear interpolation is used to derive the inter-annual rates corresponding to that duration. - 218.
-In case of issuances in a currency different than the currency of the issuer, the use of the yield curve in the currency of the issuer is considered to be an acceptable proxy. - 219.
+Linear interpolation is used to derive the inter-annual rates corresponding to that duration. - 219.
+In case of issuances in a currency different than the currency of the issuer, the use of the yield curve in the currency of the issuer is considered to be an acceptable proxy. - 220.
 Using yield curves allows EIOPA to collect interest rates of government bonds for several maturities.
-Furthermore, the yield curves should be consistent with those used for the calculation of the basic risk-free interest rates term structures in the case of currencies without DLT swaps. - 220.
-For the sake of simplicity, exposures are expressed in percentages and rounded to the nearest percentage as for the currency portfolio. - 221.
-In case there is no government yield curve for a country of the euro area, EIOPA applies the following criteria: - the national increase of the VA will be zero, - the long term average spread of the government bonds will be approximated with the long term average spread of a peer country, considering those countries with similar credit quality and level of interest rates for the financial instruments used for the respective basic risk-free curves.
+Furthermore, the yield curves should be consistent with those used for the calculation of the basic risk-free interest rates term structures in the case of currencies without DLT swaps. - 221.
+For the sake of simplicity, exposures are expressed in percentages and rounded to the nearest percentage as for the currency portfolio. - 222.
+In case there is no government yield curve for a country of the euro area, EIOPA applies the following criteria: - the national increase of the VA for these countries will be zero, - for countries which do have exposure to a Euro country without a government yield curve, either in their national government bond portfolio or in their matching adjustment portfolio, the government yield curve of the peer country will be used to calculate, where applicable: - o the national increase of the volatility adjustment; - the matching adjustment. - the long term average spread of the government bonds to be used for calculating the national increase of the volatility adjustment or the the matching adjustment will be approximated with the long term average spread of the peer country, considering those countries with similar credit quality and level of interest rates for the financial instruments used for the respective basic risk-free curves.